DevelopingSpace/starchart/CONTRIBUTING.md

 ## Reset the database

-`npm run setup` creates a local `docker/volumes/mysql-data/` directory, and is a one time setup.
-That directory can be safely deleted if the database needs to be reset, or if errors occur during database startup.
+To reset the database or in case of errors during database startup, delete the `docker/volumes/mysql-data/` directory and re-run `npm run setup`.

-## SAML authentication in development
+## Authentication

-The development SAML IDP is configured with a few default accounts for testing.
+The development SAML IDP is configured with a few default accounts for development and testing.
 The usernames and passwords are:

 | user     | pass      |
 | -------- | --------- |